Find the right financial

 See allFinancial glossary

-401(k) is a retirement savings plan offered by many employers in the United States, allowing employees to save and invest a portion of their paycheck before taxes are deducted.
+401(k) is a retirement savings plan offered by many American employers that allows employees to save and invest a portion of their paycheck before taxes are taken out.

-50/30/20 Rule is a simple budgeting framework that helps you allocate your income into three categories: 50% for needs, 30% for wants, and 20% for savings or debt repayment.
+50/30/20 Rule refers to a budgeting method that allocates 50% of your income to needs, 30% to wants, and 20% to savings and debt repayment.

-ACH Transfer refers to the electronic movement of money between banks in the United States, facilitated by the Automated Clearing House Network.
-It's primarily used for transactions like direct deposits, payroll, and bill payments.
+ACH Transfer refers to the electronic movement of money between banks through the Automated Clearing House network.
+It's commonly used for things like direct deposit or automatic bill payments.

-APY (Annual Percentage Yield) is the annual rate of return on an investment or savings account, expressed as a percentage, considering the effect of compounding interest over a year.
+APY (Annual Percentage Yield) is the annual rate of return on an investment or savings account, which includes the effect of compounding interest over a year.

-Balance Transfer refers to the process of moving an outstanding credit card balance from one card to another, often to take advantage of lower interest rates.
+Balance Transfer refers to the process of moving an outstanding debt from one credit card to another, typically to take advantage of a lower interest rate on the new card.

 We evaluate products on their merits, not on who pays the highest commission.
 When you sign up through our links we may earn a commission — but it never changes how we rank or recommend.